PEAK-Legacy/Trellis/README.txt

       ...
     AttributeError: Constants can't be changed

-Even though we can override the initial value when the component is created, or any time before it is first read::
+...even though we can override the initial value when the component is created, or any time before it is first read::

     >>> d = Demo(aDict={3:4})